 When you hear the word “headshot,” there a lot of people who associate it actors, models, and entertainment.
 That’s why professional headshots are important.
 Just like an actor or model, representing yourself with images that convey your personality is the first step in a business relationship.
 That’s why hiring a professional photographer is key to capture “your look.”
 Several years back, social media was just starting to take off.
 But today it is more present that we could have imagined and entwined into every aspect of our lives.
-Your professional headshot is not only for social media profile pictures, but also the professional world.
+Your professional headshot is not only for social media profile pictures but also the professional world.
 When it comes to professional networking websites like LinkedIn, as well as business and company websites it helps to have a high-quality image.
 Here are some reasons to consider a professional headshot.

 Professionals like real estate agents have known this truth for years.
 They’ve had a professional image associated with their listings and their marketing ads for years.
 That’s because that even though a brand name like Sotheby’s or Prudential carries a professional weight, it is ultimately the agent the client will deal with.
 The true “faces” of a business are the people behind the company—the people who have the direct relationship with the client.
 By having a professional headshot, it helps a company to appear more human.
 It also is the first step towards building a relationship with a customer.

 A professional headshot is an introduction to a prospective customer.
-It is the first step towards building trust with that customer.
+It is the first step toward building trust with that customer.
 There’s a saying in sales, “People buy from people first.”
 And it’s true.
 People are more willing to do business with someone they trust.
 Having a professional headshot adds creditability to your website presence and can help to establish the start of a successful business relationship.

 Think of your headshot as an extension of your personal brand.
-A picture taken with a cellphone or an image where friends or family are cropped out might be okay in some industries, but in a client-facing position, the wrong headshot could send the wrong image to your customers.
+A picture taken with a cell phone or an image where friends or family are cropped out might be okay in some industries, but in a client-facing position, the wrong headshot could send the wrong image to your customers.
 Before a customer even has a chance to meet you, that headshot is the very first impression that you’ve made.
 The wrong image could say that you aren’t concerned about professionalism or that you don’t take your position seriously.
 Conversely, an old and out of date picture might send a message that you aren’t technologically savvy enough to update your picture.
 Even if the impression is wrong, making a bad first impression—even with only a headshot can affect the success of your business.

 When you visit a website or blog that doesn’t look very professional, it’s easy to make judgments and formulate opinions about the company and quality of work they offer.
 The same goes for your headshot.
 Make sure that your headshot puts your best face forward to make the best first impression possible.